luigifreda/slamplay/README.md

 **Issues:**
   - The built g2o-dependant binaries link to the system g2o (instead of the locally compiled and installed g2o) and this brings to crashes (a different g2o version is linked).
 There are different solutions to this problem:
     * Standard one (uncomfortable): use `LD_LIBRARY_PATH` to make the built binaries correctly link to the locally compiled and installed g2o.
     * Otherwise, we can use and set `RPATH` (instead of `RUNPATH`) at build time.
 In particular, this can be done by using some compiler options.
-This is what I set in my cmake configuration:
+This is what I set in the main cmake file:
   `set(MY_FLAGS "${MY_FLAGS} -Wl,--disable-new-dtags")`
   https://stackoverflow.com/questions/47117443/dynamic-linking-with-rpath-not-working-under-ubuntu-17-10
-  This configuration is enabled/disabled by the cmake option flag `SET_RPATH` I added.
+  This configuration is enabled/disabled by the cmake option flag `SET_RPATH`.
   - If you get a *double free or corruption* error with g2o (on exit), then it is very likely you used `-march=native` option when compiling this project but you didn't use the same option for building g2o itself.
 This may cause some alignment inconsistencies between g2o and this project.
 Then, in that case, build g2o with `-march=native` (i.e. use the cmake option `-DBUILD_WITH_MARCH_NATIVE=ON`)